snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 # You need to teach this course on an - unknown - cluster?

-Then send this questionaire to your hosting site.
+Then send this questionnaire to your hosting site.
 Ask for all questions to be answered unless a public documention link can be provided, which answers these questions, partially.

-## Questionaire
+## Questionnaire

-This questionaire helps asking the right questions:
+This Questionnaire helps asking the right questions:

 - Organization:
   - Who is the contact for organizing this course?